ferolo2/iso_optimized/README.md

-# beyond_iso
+#iso_optimized
-Code for the three-particle quantization condition including d-wave.
+Optimized code for the isotropic approximation